Ecosystems at Risk: Coral Reefs Study – 4 Days

 Included Meals: Breakfast, Lunch and Dinner

-Day 4: Free Time, Optional Urban Challenge and Depart
+Day 4: Free Time OR Optional Debate OR Optional Urban Challenge and Depart

 After breakfast this morning you have free time for last-minute shopping or souvenir purchases.

-Optional Urban Challenge: If you have an afternoon flight, you can choose to spend the morning souvenir shopping, swimming at the lagoon or participating in Small World Journeys’ Urban Challenge! (no extra cost) .
+Optional Urban Challenge: If you have an afternoon flight, you can choose to spend the morning souvenir shopping, swimming at the lagoon or participating in Small World Journeys’ Urban Challenge!
 The Urban Challenge is a fun team-building exercise that allows students to learn more about the history, nature, art and culture of Cairns.
 Small group teams compete against time in this treasure hunt-type activity in Cairns’ central business district.
-This is a popular activity for students and the winning team gets a prize!
+This is a popular activity for students and the winning team gets a prize! (on request, no extra cost) .

 Later you are transferred to the Cairns airport for your flight home.